 Of course, Javits appointments are in very high demand.
 They become available as they get more doses on order or when people cancel because they got something sooner.

 The SUNY Potsdam Field House consistently has the most available appointments.
 So if you have the means to get to Potsdam (which is, yes, a 6 hour drive from NYC so it’s probably not a great option for downstaters), you might consider it.
+Local community sites and restricted residency sites also have, by far, the best availability.

 That out of the way, there are two methods for getting an appointment at a NY State run vaccination site: